Skip to content

 FieldRequiredTypeDescriptionExample

-timeoutFalseINTMaximum time in seconds to wait for the operation before it is aborted.30
+timeoutFalseINTMaximum number of seconds to wait for the request before timing out.60

-schema_nameTrueSTRINGTarget Oracle schema to list tables from.
-Leave empty to list tables in the current user's default schema.HR
+schema_nameTrueSTRINGOracle schema to list tables from.
+Leave empty to use the current user’s schema.HR

 Outputs